Dedicated Silver Spring Sexual Harassment Attorney Ready To Assist You

 Once again, the answer is, “no.” A person can be sexually harassed by the owner of a company, a supervisor, a co-worker, or even a client or customer.

-Silver Spring Sexual Harassment Attorneys Ready to Put Our Expertise to Work for You
+Silver Spring Sexual Harassment Lawyers Ready to Put Our Expertise to Work for You

 These are just a sampling of circumstances that can result in an uncomfortable, intimidating environment for an employee.
-So if you believe that you have been the victim of sexual harassment, the best thing you can do for yourself is to talk with our Silver Spring sexual harassment lawyers at the Smithey Law Group LLC.
-With our Silver Spring sexual harassment attorney’s decades of experience, we can assess all the facts of your case and let you know what the next steps need to be.
+So if you believe that you have been the victim of sexual harassment, the best thing you can do for yourself is to talk with our Silver Spring sexual harassment attorneys at the Smithey Law Group LLC.
+With our Silver Spring sexual harassment attorney having decades of experience, we can assess all the facts of your employment case and let you know what the next steps need to be.